Kong/docs.konghq.com/app/konnect/configure/servicehub/index.md

 ## Dev Portal

-Service Hub natively integrates the Dev Portal into Service configuration.
+ServiceHub natively integrates the Dev Portal into Service configuration.
-Admins can publish Services directly from Service Hub to the Dev Portal, where application developers can search, discover, and consume existing Services.
+Admins can publish Services directly from ServiceHub to the Dev Portal, where application developers can search, discover, and consume existing Services.

 The Dev Portal in {{site.konnect_product_name}} contains an API catalog, allowing you to document all of your Services and their versions.

-Through Service Hub, publish your Service to the Dev Portal and set up the following for any Service:
+Through ServiceHub, publish your Service to the Dev Portal and set up the following for any Service:
 * **Markdown documentation**: A description of your Service.
 Applies to every Service version.